SpeedBird789/Toolstation-client-A12/README.md

 * Shows the business summary (12k Customer, 3k tools etc) of the manufacturer.
 * Testimonials where there are reviews given by its customers.
 * Blogs answers some of the basic questions (just for mu practice)
-* One can subscribe to their newsletter by providing their email addres.
+* One can subscribe to their newsletter by providing their email address.